Canon 1300D vs 5D Mark III

 It is notable that the 1300D offers wifi support, while the 5D Mark III does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the 1300D and the 5D Mark III have been discontinued, but can regularly be found used on eBay.
+Both the 1300D and the 5D Mark III have been discontinued, but can regularly be found used on ebay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the 1300D was followed by the Canon 2000D.
+Further information on the features and operation of the 1300D and 5D Mark III can be found, respectively, in the Canon 1300D Manual (free pdf) or the online Canon 5D Mark III Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1300D and the Canon 5D Mark III?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 1300D: